1940-1945. The resistance in the dutch province of Limburg

 Hameln (D

-- Ondergrondse pers - Initial resistance - Ordedienst (O.D.) - Police - Heerlen - Netwerk Bongaerts - -
+- Underground Press - Initial resistance - Ordedienst (O.D.) - Police - Heerlen - Intelligence - Netwerk Bongaerts - -

-Former soldier and after his demobilization by the Germans in 1940 member of the mine police.
-Was involved, among other things, in acts of sabotage in the Oranje-Nassau Mine I (O.N.
-I) in Heerlen, which was uncovered by the SiPo.
-In …
+Harry Tobben was a former soldier and after his demobilization by the Germans in 1940 member of the mine police.
+Was involved, among other things, in acts of sabotage in the Oranje-Nassau Mine I …

 wall: left, row 19-05